2010–11 MacroMonitor Sampling Tolerance Tables

 How to Use This Table

 Use this table when you are trying to determine if a statistically significant difference exists between two percentages that are close to 50% of different (sub) samples.
 First, determine the unweighted sample sizes for the two populations.
 Next, look at the above chart for the intersection that comes closest to the two unweighted sample sizes.
 Finally, if the gap between the two percentages that you have is larger than the number in the intersection, then the two percentages are statistically different at the 95% confidence interval.
-For example, suppose the two percentages that you are comparing are 48% and 53% and the unweighted sample sizes are 1,431 and 728, respectively.
-Looking at the table above, the closest intersection of these numbers occurs at the 1500 and 750 sample sizes.
-The number in this cell is 4.4%.
-The gap between the two percentages is 5%.
-Therefore, the difference is statistically significant.
+For example, suppose the two percentages that you are comparing are 48% and 53% and the unweighted sample sizes are 1,031 and 528, respectively.
+Looking at the table above, the closest intersection of these numbers occurs at the 1,000 and 500 sample sizes.
+The number in this cell is 7.2.
+The gap between the two percentages is 5.
+Therefore, the difference is not statistically significant at the 95% confidence interval.